 Though lightweight packs often scrimp on various pockets and dividers, the Angstrom has multiple nooks and crannies for organizing your hiking gear.

-Save the bladder sleeve, there are no pockets in the main compartment; however, that sleeve holds my net book perfectly and securely.
+Save the bladder sleeve, there are no pockets in the main compartment; however, that sleeve holds my netbook perfectly secure.
 The secondary compartment is punctuated by a zippered pouch and two small Velcro pouches.
-I am surprised by the lack of a padded goggle / sunglasses pocket, but I usually carry them in a case anyway.
+I am surprised by the lack of a padded goggles/sunglasses pocket, but I usually carry them in a case anyway.